-Precinct access
+4.3 Precinct access

-The Accessibility Analysis shown to the right indicates that Camellia-Rosehill is well-connected compared to other industrial precincts in Greater Sydney.
+The Accessibility Analysis shown overleaf indicates that Camellia-Rosehill is well-connected compared to other industrial precincts in Greater Sydney.
 Camellia-Rosehill is well-positioned to having its industrial role enhanced to account for innovation and circular economy opportunities given its central positioning within Sydney and current diversity of lot sizes (particularly large lots).